jrisch/ansible-xenserver-vm-deploy/README.md

-# Readme for Xenserver and VMWare vm deploys
+# Readme for Xenserver vm deploys

 This repo contains Ansible plays that can do automated installs of Debian and Ubuntu on Xenserver.
 A VMWare play is in the works.